Parent Workshop: understanding sensory processing

 When the flow is not organised, life can be like peak hour traffic jam!

-During the workshop you will learn:
+During the workshop parents learned:

 - How anxiety, anger and big emotions can be due to sensory processing difficulties